 - Mentor expectations: Review and agree to program expectations.

 If your project is selected for SPUR, mentors will be held to the following expectations:

 - I understand that SPUR primarily serves University of Utah students, but students outside of the U are also welcome to apply.
 I may solicit applications for my project as widely as I choose.

 - I understand that I may encourage specific students to apply, but all student applications will receive equal consideration by the student application recommendation committee.

-- I will serve on the student application recommendation committee, which means I will review applications for my project and two other assigned projects and will submit recommendation rankings via online form by February 25, 2022.
+- I will serve on the student application recommendation committee, which means I will review applications will submit recommendation rankings via online form by February 23, 2024.
 Final student selections and offers will be made by the Office of Undergraduate Research.